aleksailic/CDPL/README.md

 ## Deployment

-The only requirement is the library file contained in CDPL.h that can be statically or dynamically linked (once we release an official version).
+This template library is fully declared and defined in CDPL.h file and should be statically linked in your project.

 Make sure to include necessary licensing/copyright files when deploying your project.